rcrowther/django-taxonomy/READMEB.md

 ### The evironment
 The Django system presents substancial difficulties to anyone implementing structures like this.
 The builtin admin may be customisable, but it's great blob of code is hard to extend.
 Then there is the issue of the ORM and foreign keys, about which you can say nothing, or write a book.
 Finally, though that would be unusual, Python has no support and there is no presentation logic.
 The only functionality on the coder's side is the model building, and hackability.
 It's clear other projects have wrestled with these issues.
 I'm just working as I can to make something usable.

-### Straight vs. MPTT implementation
+### Straight vs. MPTT etc. implementation
 Django-taxonomy uses direct links between its tree nodes.
-This is fundamentally different to an MPTT structure, which links tree nodes as a list.
+This is fundamentally different to an MPTT structure, which links tree nodes as a list, or a path structure.
 It's something like the difference between an array and a linked list.
-They both present the same structure, maybe a similar API, but the underlying implementation is different.
+They both present a similar API, but the underlying implementation is different.
 There are advantages to both.
 An MPTT structure is excellent at gathering data from multiple categories, say 'cars', and all sub-categories.
 It is also capable of ordering it's categories and references exactly.
-Whereas the straight structure is so poor at this I have not implemented either functionality.
-But the straight structure is simple to create and maintain, and is good at displaying the categories themselves.
+Whereas the straight structure is poor at this, and I have not implemented either functionality.
+But the straight structure is simple to create and maintain, and good at displaying the categories themselves.